-Computer skills were requested most frequently for clerical, administrative and professional occuptaions, and least often for community or personal service workers and labourers.
-This suggests that most clerical and administrative jobs will involved frequect use of digital technology.
-Job postings will often specify the type of digital technology that will be used, with Microsoft Office products such as Word, Excel or Powerpoint the most common.
+Computer skills were requested most frequently for clerical, administrative and professional occupations, and least often for community or personal service workers and labourers.
+This suggests that most clerical and administrative jobs will involve frequent use of digital technologies.
+Job postings will often specify the type of digital technology that will be used, with Microsoft Office products such as Word, Excel and PowerPoint the most common.